 GUIRR has three formal categories of membership:

-1) Individual Council Members (appointed by the Chair of the National Research Council or, for federal members and the National Academies presidents, ex-officio appointment);
+1) Individual Council Members (appointed by the President of the National Academy of Sciences; or for federal members and the National Academies presidents, appointments are as ex-officio members;

 2) Individual Council Associates (identified delegates of the ex-officio Council Members, plus the Chair of the Federal Demonstration Partnership and the President of the University-Industry Demonstration Partnership); and

 3) Institutional Members (dues-paying University-Industry Partnerships).